Home > Business > Marketing communication > Metavers and marketing: what practices are needed to address societal and environmental issues?

 There are many dangers associated with the metaverse for which the organisations involved do not yet have any answers.
 For the moment, the metaverse is more a projection of future economic activity than a reality.
 Before embarking on metavers, it is therefore essential to :

-• Train yourself in the resulting social, environmental and ethical issues
+• Learn about the social, environmental and ethical issues involved

-• Think about the impacts of the metaverse in the strategy of Corporate Social Responsibility (CSR) while taking care to avoid “rebound effects”.
-For example, an organization could consider capitalizing on metaverse technologies to respond to environmental challenges.
-In this case, the rebound effect represents the energy savings canceled by its use.
-According to the British economist William Stanley Jevons, creator of this concept: “the more technological improvements increase the efficiency with which a resource is used, the more the total consumption of this resource will tend to increase, instead of decreasing. »
+• Reflect on the impact of metavers in the strategy of corporate social responsibility (CSR), taking care to avoid 'rebound effects'.
+For example, an organisation might consider capitalising on metaverse technologies to address environmental issues.
+In this case, the rebound effect represents the energy savings cancelled out by its use.
+According to the British economist William Stanley Jevons, creator of this concept: "the more technological improvements increase the efficiency with which a resource is used, the more the total consumption of that resource will tend to increase, rather than decrease".

-• Consider environmental and societal issues as marketing opportunities of this parallel universe and follow the 3 U rule by asking the right questions.
-For example :
+• Consider environmental and social issues as marketing opportunities of this parallel universe and follow the 3 U rule by asking the right questions.
+For example:

 • Will my virtual space be useful to my target audience?
-Will the amount of data collected really be relevant to me? useful ?
+Will I really benefit from the amount of data collected? useful ?
 Will my universe be usable by my stakeholders without additional equipment?

 • Will my virtual space be used by my stakeholders?

-In a world dominated by technology, the metaverse is shaking up businesses and raising big questions.
-This parallel universe constitutes a major environmental, ethical and societal challenge.
-It is therefore essential to approach the subject with commitment and a certain perspective to limit the negative impacts of this virtual world in your marketing strategies.
+In a world dominated by technology, the metaverse is shaking up businesses and raising far-reaching questions.
+This parallel universe represents a major environmental, ethical and societal challenge.
+It is therefore essential to approach the subject with commitment and a certain amount of distance to limit the negative impact of this virtual world in your marketing strategies.

 Our expert